-This coffee that contains more cholesterol and fat might not be suitable for some diets because of the cream content.
-It is believed to already taste rich, so it does not need added sugars or sweeteners by many breve drinkers.
+This coffee that contains more cholesterol and fat might not be suitable for some diets because of the half-and-half cream content.
+It is believed to taste rich, so it does not need added sugars or sweeteners by many breve drinkers.

 An active lifestyle might go well with it, although half-and-half doesn’t seem like a good thing to have in our everyday diet.

 Overall, a breve is a dessert in itself, and it’s a great alternative for a morning espresso drink.